 The lamb the Israelites slaughtered and ate was an image foreshadowing of the true Lamb that was to come – Jesus, the true Passover.
 In John 1:19, at the beginning of Jesus’ public ministry, we read John the Baptist introducing him as “the Lamb of God who takes away the sin of the world”.

 Jesus fulfilled the requirements of the Passover lamb: he ministered all across Judaea and the Galilee publicly, in the synagogues, in the Temple.
-His teaching and his life was thoroughly examined, and despite countless occasions of testing him, the experts of the Mosaic Law could find now fault with him.
+His teaching and his life was thoroughly examined, and despite countless occasions of testing him, the experts of the Mosaic Law could find no fault with him.

 Just as a one year old lamb is in the prime of its life, Jesus was in the prime of his earthly life when he gave himself as a sacrifice and as our substitute, so that we might live.

-It is his blood that protects us from God’s wrath and judgement (Romans 3:24-25).
+It is Jesus’ blood that protects us from God’s wrath and judgement (Romans 3:24-25).
 Just as applying blood on a doorframe may appear an odd means of protection to the sceptic, so would trusting the blood of Christ.
 Furthermore, God provided no alternative means of salvation: the Israelites needed and could do nothing but trust the blood’s sufficiency.
 And we cannot save ourselves by good works.
 Jesus accomplished it all and we can only surrender and trust in the sufficiency of his death on Calvary.

 Partaking in Jesus’ flesh and blood